replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 So we'll need to create a new release in order to fix this.

+***
-### Deploying a new version
+## Deploying a new version

-From the `labs/lab05-airgap` directory, remove the command override.
+From the `labs/lab05-airgap` directory, update the `manifests/nginx-deployment.yaml` file to remove the command override as shown below.

 ```diff